Citizen Science and Community-Based Monitoring

 Step 6: No bias correction applied; instead, stratify reporting by urban/remote and event/non-event categories.

 Step 7: Compare 12 sentinel sites with professional monitoring, finding citizen science counts average 85% of professional counts (95% CI: 78-92%).
 Derive calibration factor of 1.18 (=1/0.85) for Tier 3 use, with uncertainty range of 1.09-1.28.
+Calibration evidence assessed as adequate for the intended account application (litter density estimates at monitored sites); the professional judgement basis for this determination is documented in the methodology note.

 Step 8: Expert review not required for litter counts (straightforward enumeration), but material categorization reviewed by 2 marine debris specialists for 10% of surveys, confirming 94% agreement.

 Step 9: Aggregate to coastal administrative units (districts), calculating mean litter density (items per meter of beach) and total estimated stock (items) with confidence intervals reflecting sampling error and calibration uncertainty.
+Calibration uncertainty is treated as a systematic component (correlated across all citizen science observations) and is combined separately from random sampling error.
+No spatial interpolation is applied to districts without citizen science coverage; these are flagged as "insufficient data."

 Step 11: In marine litter stock account tables, present: